 Sundays Beach Club Uluwatu

 Sundays beach is a gorgeous spot to sit back and relax while enjoying delicious food and cocktails.
-If you like keeping active they have a range of snorkels, stand up paddle boards and kayaks.
+If you like keeping active, they have a range of snorkels, stand-up paddleboards, and kayaks.
 Do the beach hawkers put you off enjoying the beaches of Bali?
-This is the perfect spot if they do, the beach is private so no hawkers constantly asking you to buy things.
+If they do, this is the perfect spot; the beach is private, so no hawkers constantly ask you to buy things.

 How to get there

-Located on the most southern point of Bali, it is a 30-minute drive for Denpasar Airport.
+Located on the most southern point of Bali, it is a 30-minute drive from Denpasar Airport.
 To find this amazing beach club, ask a driver to take you to the Ungasan Resort.

-Opening Hours Sundays Beach Club Uluwatu: 09 am – 10 pm
+Opening Hours Sunday Beach Club Uluwatu: 10 -am – 08 pm

 Recommended by Kate from Rolling along with Kids.